AmazeeLabs/silverback-mono/recipes/01-project-setup.md

 ### Release workflow

-The **Release** workflow runs on a scheduled interval or manual trigger and will re-run tests before eventually tell [lerna] to tag new release versions for all packages and merge the latest version into the `prod` branch.
-During development, we schedule the release to every late afternoon, so whatever we merge over the day gets deployed.
-When more users start to work on the system, this deployment window should be adjusted according to their needs.
+The **Release** workflow runs on a manual trigger and will re-run tests before eventually merging the latest version into the `prod` branch.

 The new workflow file has to look like this: